Q. What is Construction Management Technology?

 "Definitely going to do online counseling again." - Anonymous student

 Q. Will I be able to get a job?
 Does the program provide job placement services?

-A. The program does not provide formal job placement services however the Career Services office on campus can assist students (free of charge) with finding employment including resume writing/review, job searches, workshops, interview practice, etc.
+A. The program does not provide formal job placement services however the Employment Center office on campus can assist students (free of charge) with finding employment including resume writing/review, job searches, workshops, interview practice, etc.

 Additionally we work closely with local industry to develop and offer internships.
 When we receive job announcements from industry, this information is passed along directly to all the students in the program.